Danika-star/new/README.md

-# :tada: Semantic segmentation on 360° images
+# :sparkles: Semantic segmentation on 360° images

 ---